Some new results on decidability for elementary algebra and geometry

 As a final remark on degrees of unsolvability, close analogues of the above results on normed spaces and Banach spaces hold for metric spaces: there is a Skolem-L\"{o}wenheim theorem stating that any (complete) metric space has an elementarily equivalent (complete) subspace of cardinality at most $\C$; the theory of countable metric spaces is many-one equivalent to second-order arithmetic; and the theory of arbitrary metric spaces is many-one equivalent to the set of true $\Pi^2_1$ sentences.
+(For the analogue of the space $\sX + \sS_T$ in the proof of Theorem~\ref{thm:Pi21-reduces-to-NS-BS}, choose $\Vv \in \real^2$ such that $d(\Vv, \sG) \ge 2$ where $\sG$ is the space of Theorem~\ref{thm:ms-additive-undecidable} and, for $T \subseteq (0, 1)$, let $\sH_T \IsDef \{\Vv\} \cup \{ \Vu \in \real^2 \ST d(\Vu, \Vv) - 1 \in T\}$.
+Then, in place of $\sX + \sS_T$, use $\sG \cup \sH_T$ and design the various formulas needed using the fact that $\Vv$ is the only isolated point.)

 \Section{Quantifier elimination for theories of inner product spaces} The main idea of this section is that in the first-order theory of inner product spaces over $\real$ it should take at most $k$ degrees of freedom to decide the validity of a formula with $k$ vector variables.
-The key result implies that if a formula $P$ has free vector variables $\Vv_1, \ldots \Vv_t$ and has $k$ vector variables in all, then in all dimensions ${} \ge k$, $P$ is equivalent to a system of constraints on the inner products $\inner{\Vv_i, \Vv_j}$.
+The key result implies that if a formula $\phi$ has free vector variables $\Vv_1, \ldots \Vv_m$ and has $k$ vector variables in all, then in all dimensions ${} \ge k$, $\phi$ is equivalent to a system of constraints on the inner products $\inner{\Vv_i, \Vv_j}$.
 The proof is via a process that eliminates vector quantifiers in favour of blocks of scalar quantifiers.
-It follows that to decide a sentence with $k$ vector variables we need only decide it in $\real^n$ for $n = 0, 1, \ldots k$ and that is easy after a simple syntactic transformation given a decision procedure for formulas that do not involve vectors, i.e., for the language of a real closed field.
+It follows that to decide a sentence with $k$ vector variables we need only decide it in $\real^n$ for $n = 0, 1, \ldots, k$ and that is easy after a simple syntactic transformation given a decision procedure for formulas that do not involve vectors, i.e., for the language of a real closed field.